Understanding the impact of your deliveries

 What the data means for you

-As a Collectiv Food customer, last-mile delivery emissions reported by us make up part of your Scope 3 emissions.
+As a Collectiv Food customer, last-mile delivery emissions reported by us make up part of your Scope 3 emissions (read more about your different emissions scopes here).

-To help you understand the positive environmental impact of your deliveries, we also provide last-mile delivery emissions savings specific to your orders.
-We do so by subtracting the total emissions produced of shipping a given amount of food (kg) via a typical catering butcher as defined above and the emissions produced of shipping the same amount of food by PODs or our direct methods.
+To help you understand the positive environmental impact of your deliveries, we also provide the total last-mile delivery emissions avoided versus competitors specific to your orders.
+We do so by subtracting the total emissions produced of shipping a given amount of food (kg) via a typical competitor as defined above and the emissions produced of shipping the same amount of food by PODs or our direct methods.

-As a Collectiv Food customer, you'll have ongoing access to personalised emissions data via your Sustainability Hub in the Collectiv Food App.
+As a Collectiv Food customer, you'll have ongoing access to personalised emissions data via your Sustainability Hub in the Collectiv Food App and via your tailored Impact Reports.
 This data enables you to identify factors contributing to your delivery emissions, track emissions avoided over time and support you in your journey to Net Zero.

 Limitations and future improvements

 There are limitations to every calculation.
-A given vehicle may have to take a detour because of traffic, so the emissions may be higher or lower than average.
+A given vehicle may have to do an emergency delivery due to unforeseen circumstances.
 Variations like these are not currently included in the calculation.
 Likewise, the precise transport method from POD to customer, be it a cargo bike, electric van or diesel van is not taken into account due to current limitations of tracking this data in real time.
 Instead, emissions attributable to this leg of POD deliveries are calculated on the basis of a monthly average of deliveries done by each type of vehicle.

-As we work to reduce the emissions attributable to our deliveries, significant changes are reflected in the delivery emissions factors for our POD and direct delivery methods, both of which are updated on a monthly basis as part of ensuring our calculations remain accurate and up-to-date.
+As we work to reduce the emissions attributable to our deliveries, significant changes are reflected in the delivery emissions factors for our POD and direct delivery methods, both of which are updated on a regular basis as part of ensuring our calculations remain accurate and up-to-date, reflecting our ever-changing supply chain.

 CF-fullscene-Illustration web 2400x500- RGB-03